-Postgraduate students starting in 2017 who are ordinarily resident in Wales can apply for support from Student Finance Wales.
+Students ordinarily resident in Wales may be to apply for postgraduate support from Student Finance Wales.
 The support is a loan of up to £10,280 which can be used for both tuition fees and living costs.
-We are waiting on further information being released about this support and how to apply.
+Find out more about the support and how to apply.

-Postgraduate students starting in 2017 who are ordinarily resident in Northern Ireland can apply for support from Student Finance NI.
+Postgraduate students who are ordinarily resident in Northern Ireland may be able to apply for support from Student Finance Northern Ireland.
 The support is a tuition fee loan of up to £5,500.
-We are waiting on further information being released about this support and how to apply.
+Find out more about the support and how to apply.

 Graduates with an MSc in Hydrogeology are in very high demand as there is an expected shortage of hydrogeologists that will continue for the next decade.

-Additionally, throughout the world, the issue of water scarcity, water security, water economics and health and sanitation all rely on high quality hydrogeology knowledge.
+Additionally, throughout the world, the issue of water scarcity, water security, water economics and health and sanitation all rely on high-quality hydrogeology knowledge.